Scheduled MonumentsEnglandGrim's Ditch; section 650yds (590m) long NW of Betterton Down

 What is Grim's Ditch; section 650yds (590m) long NW of Betterton Down?

-Grim's Ditch is a linear earthwork consisting of a bank and ditch that forms part of a broader system of defensive or demarcatory boundaries in the Berkshire landscape.
+Grim's Ditch is a linear earthwork consisting of a bank and ditch that survives as a substantial landscape feature in the Berkshire countryside northwest of Betterton Down.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006308.

 Who is responsible for protecting Grim's Ditch; section 650yds (590m) long NW of Betterton Down?